Sugar Coat It: Sugar coating on our cells is hardly icing. Rather, it is essential to cell health and ours.

 She is also principal investigator on a new $1.6 million grant from the National Institutes of Health that is enabling another significant expansion in both the volume of patient samples and glycans the array can handle.
 The scientists also are beginning to make their array available to other investigators, including providing ready-made glycan beads for use in their labs.

-Dr. George Hsu, a third-year emergency medicine fellow at MCG, is the recipient of a 2018 Innovation Award from Georgia Bio, presented to individuals who are forging new ground by thinking outside the traditional paradigms to create unique technology.
+An Easy Catheter Fix: Dr. George Hsu, a third-year emergency medicine fellow at MCG, is the recipient of a 2018 Innovation Award from Georgia Bio, presented to individuals who are forging new ground by thinking outside the traditional paradigms to create unique technology.

 Hsu worked with former Georgia Institute of Technology classmates to develop a device called Cathaid to address unfortunate but common complications of medical treatment: catheter-associated infections and unintentional positional catheter shifts.
 Both are a major source of morbidity and mortality for patients.
 In certain settings, a quarter of medical catheters will experience some form of complication putting them at risk for failure, Hsu says.